owncloud-archive/documentation/admin_manual/enterprise_external_storage/windows-network-drive_configuration.rst

    :doc:`../configuration_user/user_auth_ldap`.)
 6. Login credentials.
 7. Select users or groups with access to the share.
 The default is all users.
 8. Click the gear icon for additional mount options.
-Note that encryption is enabled by default, while sharing is not.
+Note that previews are enabled by default, while sharing is not (see figure 2).
 Sharing is not available for all authorization methods; see :doc:`enterprise_only_auth`.
+For large storages with many files you may want to disable prewviews, because this can significantly increase performance.

 .. figure:: images/wnd-3.png
    :alt: WND server and credentials.

-   *Figure 3: WND server, credentials, and additional mount options.*
+   *Figure 2: WND server, credentials, and additional mount options.*

 Your changes are saved automatically.